kostko/lbos-fri/trunk/README.txt

 5. Notes about adding new tasks & Virtual Memory
 ----------------------------------------------------------------------
-Currently each task gets 256K of memory; both for code and data.
+Currently each task gets 256KB of memory; both for code and data.
 This is due to the current virtual memory implementation (everything is static).
+All tasks live in their own private space starting at 0x30000000 and are currently allocated 256KB as mentioned above.
+Any access outside this area will cause a protection fault (not handled ATM)!

 So for each task you add you MUST:
   Modify space.s:
   - Reserve space for its TCB
   - Add the proper TCB label to the TASKTAB
   - Add a new entry to the TASKINIT table
-  - Reserve space for its L1 and L2 tables

   Modify globals.s:
   - Increment MAXTASK